Doctors’ Notes

 I also tell parents that if you believe the crying does not require medical attention, but you’re not dealing well with the situation, it’s ok to place the baby in a safe location (like on their back in their crib) and for you to take a 5-10 minute breather to calm yourself.
 If you still feel overwhelmed, then call a relative, friend, or even a medical care resource.
 You’re not alone, and there are plenty of people who can sympathize.
 And help.

 Crying and Babies… it happens.
 While it can be the source for significant parental frustration, with time, most parents learn to read their baby’s cues and respond successfully.
 These suggestions are excellent options for the times that you can’t.
-And, of course, just as a reminder: if you’re ever concerned that your baby’s crying is related to something significant, contact our office.
+And, of course, just as a reminder: if you’re ever concerned that your baby’s crying is related to something significant, or their crying is interfering with feeding patterns, contact our office.

-Dr. Wolynn is the President and CEO of Kids Plus Pediatrics.
+Dr. Todd Wolynn is a former Kids Plus Doc